Use PowerShell scripts on Windows 10 devices in Intune

 Devices manually enrolled in Intune, which is when:

 - Auto-enrollment to Intune is enabled in Azure AD.
-The end user signs in to the device using a local user account, manually joins the device to Azure AD, and then signs in to the device using their Azure AD account.
+Users sign in to devices using a local user account, and manually join the device to Azure AD.
+Then, they sign in to the device using their Azure AD account.

 - User signs in to the device using their Azure AD account, and then enrolls in Intune.

 Co-managed devices that use Configuration Manager and Intune.
 When installing Win32 apps, make sure the Apps workload is set to Pilot Intune or Intune.
 PowerShell scripts will be run even if the Apps workload is set to Configuration Manager.
 The Intune management extension will be deployed to a device when you target a PowerShell script to the device.
-However, as noted above, the device must be an Azure AD or Hybrid Azure AD joined device and must be running Windows 10 version 1607 or later.
+Remember, the device must be an Azure AD or Hybrid Azure AD joined device.
+And, it must be running Windows 10 version 1607 or later.
 See the following articles for guidance:

 For information about using Window 10 VMs, see Using Windows 10 virtual machines with Intune.